collective/collective.js.chosen/README.rst

 Description
 ==============

-- Integrates chosen & ajaxchosen resources (js, css) into plone.
+- Integrates Chosen_ resources (js, css) into plone.

 - You can view a sample at http://someplonesite/@@chosen-js-test